Knowing what to expect from life after surgery for bone cancer can help you to cope better.

 Having bone surgery can be a lot to cope with.
-After bone surgery, you will need a lot of physiotherapy to get you going again.
+After bone surgery, you will have regular physiotherapy to help get you going again.

-Eventually, most people who have a false joint or bone will develop some sort of complication that needs surgery to put it right.
+When you have a false joint or bone you might develop some sort of complication that needs surgery to put it right.
 This might be an infection or a problem with the prosthesis.

 You might have: